Courses that fulfill

 *PSYC 363 DEVELOPMENTAL PSYCHOPATHOLOGY (4 credits)

 Develops knowledge of psychological disorders and mental illness as well as empathy for individuals with these disorders and their families, with a focus on adjustment and disorders in childhood and adolescence.
 Students will be required to complete a service-learning placement, which involves volunteering an appropriate site serving children or adolescents for two hours per week for 12 weeks.
 Prerequisite: PSYC 230.
 Offered every other spring.
-(IE, WI)
+(WI)

 *PSYC 364 PSYCHOLOGY OF WOMEN (3 credits)